biodatacore/2017.09-rainplots/README.md

-# Code accompaniment to “A Rain Plot Approach to Visualizing Metabolite-Phenotype Relationships” by Mir Henglin et al. 2017.
-In Submission.
+# Code accompaniment to “A Single Visualization Technique for Displaying Multiple Metabolite-Phenotype Associations” by Mir Henglin et al. 2017.